Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s Carnaval del Sol Latin Festival

 Carnaval del Sol Latin Festival

 Carnaval del Sol (CSOL) is one of Vancouver’s most successful and fun events.
-It’s also the largest Latin festival in the entire Pacific Northwest!
+It’s also the largest Latin festival in all of the Pacific Northwest.

 At the festival there is a Main Stage where bands play and dance groups perform.
-There is also a Kids’ Plaza, Food Plaza, Market Plaza, Beer Plaza, Family Plaza, Experience Plaza and other areas.
-This past year the festival was once again an amazing in-person event with lots of live music, cultural performances and family-friendly fun.
+There is also a Kids’ Plaza, Food Plaza, Artisans Plaza, Beer Plaza, VIP Plaza, Family Plaza, Sports Plaza, Seniors Plaza and other areas.
+The festival is an amazing in-person event with lots of live music, cultural performances and family-friendly fun.

-To learn more, visit the official Carnaval del Sol website.
+Visit the official Carnaval del Sol website to learn more.

 When and Where is Carnaval del Sol?

-The opening night beer garden event usually starts at 6:00 pm on the Friday.
-On the Saturday and Sunday the festivities typically run from noon until around 11:00 pm.
+The opening night act, Alejandro Paclacio Concert started at 5:00 pm on the Friday.
+On the Saturday and Sunday the festivities began at 11:00 am.

 Carnaval del Sol at Jonathan Rogers Park